A Look at How the Williams Settlement Affects Print and Digital Instructional Materials

 Accurate inventory data enables you to put your textbook orders in early, ensuring you have the books you need before the start of school.
 For accurate textbook ordering, you can compare current inventory by title vs. projected enrollment requirements.

 TIPWeb-IM allows you to verify that every student has a textbook during audits or on the fly when parents call to inquire about their student.
-You can maintain data on your inventory by affixing bar codes to textbooks and assign them to students and teachers with great accuracy, and easily print class roster book check sheets to prove that every student has been issued a textbook.
+By barcoding books, it’s simple to assign materials to students and teachers.
+With a few clicks, you can easily print class roster book check sheets to prove that every student has been issued a textbook.

-Hayes Software Systems’ TIPWeb-IM software provides precise tracking and powerful, easy reporting to show you and demonstrate to county superintendents or auditors that your students are receiving all the educational materials they need.
+TIPWeb-IM provides precise tracking and powerful, easy reporting to demonstrate to county superintendents or auditors that your students are receiving all the educational materials they need.